 SBIC regulations preclude investment in the following types of businesses: companies whose principal business is re-lending or re-investing (venture capital firms, leasing companies, factors, banks); many kinds of real estate projects; single-purpose projects that are not continuing businesses; companies that will use the proceeds outside of the United States or have more than 49 percent of their tangible assets or employees outside the United States at the time of financing or within one year following the financing (unless the funding is used for a specific U.S. purpose that is acceptable to SBA); businesses that are passive and do not carry on an active trade or business; and businesses that use 50 percent or more of the funds to buy goods or services from an associated supplier.

 SBICs are precluded from making investments in a Small Business if it would give rise to a conflict of interest.
-Generally, a conflict of interest may arise if an Associate19 of the SBIC has or makes an investment in the Small Business or serves as one of its officers or directors or would otherwise benefit from the financing.
+Generally, a conflict of interest may arise if an Associate21 of the SBIC has or makes an investment in the Small Business or serves as one of its officers or directors or would otherwise benefit from the financing.
+Investing in an Associate generally requires prior SBA approval unless an exception applies.
 Joint investing with an Associate (such as another fund controlled by affiliates of the General Partner) may be made on the same terms and conditions and at the same time or on terms that are fair to the SBIC.

 Terms of Portfolio Company Financings

-The applicable interest rate is calculated adding in all points, fees, discounts and other costs of money, other than (i) application and closing fees of up to 5 percent of the financing if it is a Debt Security, or 3 percent for Loans, (ii) permitted prepayment penalties, and (iii) reasonable monitoring expenses, each of which may be charged in addition to the permitted interest.
+The applicable interest rate is calculated adding in all points, fees, discounts and other costs of money, other than (i) application fees of up to 1 percent of the proposed financing and closing fees of up to 4 percent of the financing if it is a Debt Security, or 2 percent for Loans, (ii) permitted prepayment penalties, and (iii) reasonable monitoring expenses, each of which may be charged in addition to the permitted interest.
 In addition, an SBIC may be reimbursed for its reasonable closing costs (including legal fees).
 In addition, SBICs may structure financings to receive a royalty based upon the improvement in the performance of a portfolio company after the financing.
 An SBIC may also charge a default rate of interest of up to 7 percent and a royalty based on improvement in the performance of a portfolio company after the financing.

 An SBIC is permitted to retain its investment in a business that ceases to be a Small Business and is permitted to continue to invest in such a “large” business until the company has a public offering.
 Following a public offering, the SBIC is permitted to exercise rights to acquire securities that were obtained prior to the public offering.

-If within one year of the initial financing by an SBIC a portfolio company changes its business to one in which an SBIC is prohibited from investing, then the SBIC must divest itself of the investment absent SBA’s approval.
+If within one year of the initial financing by an SBIC a portfolio company changes its business to one in which an SBIC is prohibited from investing, then the SBIC must divest itself of the investment absent SBA’s approval to retain the investment.

 SBA has adopted a number of regulations and policies concerning operating requirements of SBICs intended to assure their proper management.
 Principal regulations and policies include: